EvanBacon/expo-native-firebase/ios/Pods/ExpoKit/README.md

 ## Modifying JS Code
 The Expo client apps run a root Expo project in addition to native code.
 By default this will use a published version of the project, so any changes made in the `home` directory will not show up without some extra work.

-Serve this project locally by running `exp start` from the `home` directory.
+Serve this project locally by running `expo start` from the `home` directory.
 On iOS, you'll additionally need to set `DEV_KERNEL_SOURCE` to `LOCAL` in `EXBuildConstants.plist` (the default is `PUBLISHED`).

-The native Android Studio and XCode projects have a build hook which will find this if `exp start` is running.
+The native Android Studio and XCode projects have a build hook which will find this if `expo start` is running.
 Keep this running and rebuild the app on each platform.

 ## Project Layout